mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 movement penalties when submerged.

-**Natural Weapon (Stinger):** Nenlat have a single sharp knife-like stinger at the end of a metre-long tentacle protruding from the back of their necks.
+**Natural Weapon (Stinger):** Nenlat have a single sharp knife-like stinger at the end of a meter-long tentacle protruding from the back of their necks.
 The stinger inflicts 1D damage with AP 2.
 The stinger contains a neurotoxin that causes an additional 2D damage to Denebian life forms.